pcarpiom/lj_mixing_rules/README.md

   1) 12 for 12-6 parameters.
 Lorentz-Berthelot rules are generated
   2) 9 for 9-6 parameters.
 Waldman-Hagler rules are generated

-For the case of the mixed parameters Waldman-Hagler rules are generated.
+Waldman-Hagler rules are generated for the case of the mixed interactions.